extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 ### [Metatext](https://apps.apple.com/app/metatext/id1523996615)

 Metatext is perhaps the buzziest of all these apps - well-praised in every space I could find conversation on the subject.
-It's developed under [Justin Mazzocchi](https://mastodon.social/@jzzocc)'s software studio, [Metabolist](https://metabolist.org/) and is as [Open Source](https://github.com/metabolist/metatext) as it gets! [u/GummyKibble](https://www.reddit.com/user/GummyKibble/) noted that "It looks like a native app on both iOS and iPadOS."
+It's developed under [Justin Mazzocchi](https://mastodon.social/@jzzocc)'s software studio, [Metabolist](https://metabolist.org/) and is as [Open Source](https://github.com/metabolist/metatext) as it gets!
+(As per my hardware keyboard shortcuts crusade, I added [my own issue](https://github.com/metabolist/metatext/issues/40) requesting support.) [u/GummyKibble](https://www.reddit.com/user/GummyKibble/) noted that "it looks like a native app on both iOS and iPadOS."
+This term - *native* - seems